*The following is a summary of a presentation that was delivered to the Retail Council of Canada at their Retail Marketing Forum in the fall of 2021.

 We all know that there are no facts about the future.
-But while humans as a species are pretty bad at predicting what’s to come, we can be good at establishing patterns to an extent.
+But while humans as a species are pretty bad at predicting what’s to come, we can be good at pattern recognition.

 To understand how we came up with these trends, we need to figure out what caused them to appear.
-Throughout our history we have had so called MOMENTS OF DISRUPTION that changed the way we think.
-Since the last big disruption in 2008, our world has developed a lot especially in the digital realm.
-We saw the beginning of social media and mobile, the expansion of digital marketing, new streaming services, more promotional activity and an increased role of private equity.
+Throughout our history we have had MOMENTS OF DISRUPTION that changed the way we think.
+Since the last big disruption in 2008, our world has evolved a lot.
+Digital was always changing the way we interact and consume brands, but the last 18 months have been particularly disruptive.

-But then 2020 hit and that once again it accelerated changes that were already present, created greater scrutiny of existing resources and, in this case, created some new behaviours that disrupted existing ones.
+The particular disruption that COVID has brought about has accelerated changes that were already present, created greater scrutiny of existing resources and created some new behaviours that have supplanted existing ones.
 As with any other crisis, it is about rebalancing and reallocating time, energy and money.

 If we try to analyze and formulate our conclusions for a new normal, we can identify these 5 trends that are most likely to shape our new future.